 PGnotify structure that doesn't need to be freed because the destructor takes care of releasing memory/resources internally as needed when this object goes out of scope.

-The public attributes in this class are the same as the public attributes provided by the PGnotify
+The public attributes in this class are the same as the public attributes provided by the PGnotify structure:

 typedef struct pgNotify {